luisquintanilla/MinimalOpenAIBot/README.md

     - **Visual Studio:** Open Solution and press <kbd>F5</kbd>
     - **In the CLI:** Navigate to the MinimalOpenAIBot project and enter the following into the command line: `dotnet run`

-1. Start Bot Framework Emulator and enter the URL of your bot endpoint.
+1. Start Bot Framework Emulator and enter the URL of your bot endpoint (i.e. *http://localhost:<PORT>/api/messages*).
+1. Start chatting with your bot.